 Introducing the Idea of the World

-My upcoming book, The Idea of the World, is now available for pre-order on amazon.com and amazon.co.uk (perhaps on other online retailers as well).
+My new book, The Idea of the World, is now available on amazon.com, amazon.co.uk, other online retailers and many bookshops as well.
 To mark the occasion, I am publishing below two of the first sections of the book, which explain what the book is about and the role it plays in the context of the body of my work.
 I hope you find value in it!

 And if you cannot afford the book, remember that the 10 academic papers comprised in it can be freely downloaded from my papers page.
 You will miss the many additional chapters and the overall argument built around the papers and the added material, but you will get some of the key pieces of the puzzle.

 Note to readers of my previous booksPrior to the present volume, I have written six books elaborating on my views regarding the underlying nature of reality.
 Particularly in Why Materialism Is Baloney and More Than Allegory, in addition to a conceptual exposition I have also made liberal use of metaphors to help readers develop direct intuition for the ideas expressed.
 My intent was not to win a technical argument in a court of philosophical arbitration, but to evoke in my readers a felt sense of the world I was describing.
 As such, my work has had a character more akin to continental than analytic philosophy.